nearpayio/nearpay-react-native-sdk/README.md

 var reqData = {
-      "isEnableUI" : true, //[optional] true will enable the ui and false will disable "finishTimeout" : 2 // [optional] Add the number of seconds };
+      "isEnableUI" : true, //[optional] true will enable the ui and false will disable "finishTimeout" : 2, // [optional] Add the number of seconds "adminPin" : "0000" // [optional] when you add the admin pin here , the UI for admin pin won't be shown.
+};

 nearpay.refund(reqData).then((response) => {